rdscoo1/yeelight-pro/README.md

 Yeelight Pro is a custom integration for [Home Assistant](https://www.home-assistant.io/) that connects your **Yeelight Pro Gateway** and all connected devices to the Home Assistant ecosystem.
 It provides comprehensive control and monitoring of lights, sensors, switches, climate devices, and more through a local TCP connection.

-> 🧩 Originally developed by [@hasscc](https://github.com/hasscc), extensively refactored and modernized by [Roman Khodukin](https://github.com/rdscoo1) with improved stability, comprehensive diagnostics, and 100+ automated tests.
+> 🧩 Originally developed by [@hasscc](https://github.com/hasscc), extensively refactored and modernized by [@rdscoo1](https://github.com/rdscoo1) with improved stability, comprehensive diagnostics, and 100+ automated tests.

 ## Features